top of page

 National Geographic eventually got onto the place and in the 1990's people were free jumping into it with brightly colored parachutes, screaming the entire way down.
 I rather believe the God that watched over the pit might have been disgusted by the entire thing.

-For us, in 1971, it was sacred and very intimidating.
+For us, in 1971, it was sacred and all very intimidating.

 In Spanish the name of the pit means swallow basement.
 On the way up and down in the damp air the pit was full of flocks of brightly colored parrots, or conjures, I think they were called.
-The were very upset that we were there.
+The were always very upset that we were there and did not not hesitate to say so.

 Birds_Sun_Conure.jpg